-Today was supposed to be the day when my husband and I were to make the 2021 a better year than 2020 by doing our first dosage of a Covid-19 vaccine, but the UAE government decided to postpone it prioritizing on the people with chronic disease and elderly citizens.
+Today was supposed to be the day when I was to make the 2021 a better year than 2020 by doing our first dosage of a Covid-19 vaccine, but the UAE government decided to postpone it prioritizing on the people with chronic disease and elderly citizens.
 I gladly would give up my turn to receive the vaccine to that category of people, but I would like to know at least vaguely when will my turn come to receive one as well.
 So far the answer is unknown, but let’s hope some time soon as the news state that the government wants to vaccinate 100% of population by the end of summer.

 I have not taken planes in a year, I have avoided public transportation which I otherwise enjoy, I am always careful at those limited events and small gatherings not to get too close to people, not to touch my mask and all those other worries we have acquired during 2020.
 I haven’t gone dancing, I haven’t really been out to malls, I have explored every nook and cranny of the area around where I live… and it would be nice to enjoy the Dubai life for one night, but I don’t think even with vaccine it will happen any time soon.

 Yesterday I went out to take some corporate portraits of a client whose offices are in a fancy address in Downtown Dubai, so I took a moment to walk around and enjoy the beautiful winter weather and the grandiose of Dubai architecture combined.
 The area was beautifully deserted and calm as well.
 It brought me to a state of peace just being there.

 This morning I have found some accumulated water puddles in the park area, which either means it was raining at night, or maybe the irrigation system has been too enthusiastic but anyhow, the Instagram community fell in love with my iPhone shot of this event, so here it is for you to enjoy as well.